rozen3/rafted/README.md

 The core of Raft is the nodes of a cluster parade in a time-to-time synchronized pace.
 During this process, each node goes through various states, e.g. follower, candidate, leader, snapshotting, log-compating, recovering from remote snapshot and so on.
 And various actions should be taken on the transfer of states.
 A good pattern to express state and state transfer in software is State Machine.

-Both ```go-raft``` and ```hashicorp-raft``` use embedded if-else/switch to implement the states and the actions around states, which is not the best method.
-In some degree, embedded if-else/switch weakens the code on simplicity and understandability.
+Both ```go-raft``` and ```hashicorp-raft``` use nested if-else/switch to implement the states and the actions around states, which is not the best method.
+In some degree, nested if-else/switch weakens the code on simplicity and understandability.
 It's not easy to modify or extand states or actions, along with an intuitional concept of its correctness.

 Here I would like to introduce a method called Hierarchical State Machine(HSM) to describe states and actions for Raft nodes.
 HSM is a good pattern to express State Machine.
-It has mainly three advantages over the traditional methods(such as embedded if-else/switch, jump table, state pattern in OOP):
+It has some major advantages over the traditional methods(such as nested if-else/switch, state table, state pattern in OOP):

-1. support embedded states and behavior inheritance
+1. It supports nested states and behavior inheritance
-2. provide entry and exit actions for state
+2. It provides entry and exit actions for state
-3. use class hierarchy to express state hierarchy, easy to write and understand
+3. It uses class hierarchy to express state hierarchy.
+Easy to write and understand.

 I port HSM into Golang and make it a separate project for code reusage.
 Please refer to [```go-hsm```][go-hsm-github] for more infos.